-Jomimi's, Inc., d/b/a Git-N-Go 2 Docket No. A-16-63 Decision No. 2691 April 29, 2016
+T and M United Corporation d/b/a BP Shop Docket No. A-16-84 Decision No. 2705 May 24, 2016

-REMAND OF ADMINISTRATIVE LAW JUDGE DECISION
+REMAND TO ADMINISTRATIVE LAW JUDGE

-The Center for Tobacco Products (CTP) of the Food and Drug Administration (FDA) appealed the Order Dismissing Complaint issued by an Administrative Law Judge (ALJ) on March 22, 2016.
-CTP's Complaint sought assessment of a \$500 civil money penalty (CMP) against Jomimi's, Inc., d/b/a Git-N-Go 2 (Respondent) for violating the tobacco regulations promulgated by FDA under the Federal Food, Drug, and Cosmetic Act.
+The Center for Tobacco Products (CTP) of the Food and Drug Administration (FDA) appealed the Order of Dismissal issued by an Administrative Law Judge (ALJ) on April 6, 2016.
+CTP's Complaint sought assessment of a \$250 civil money penalty (CMP) against T and M United Corporation d/b/a BP Shop (Respondent) for violating the tobacco regulations promulgated by FDA under the Federal Food, Drug, and Cosmetic Act.
 CTP contends that, once Respondent failed to file a timely answer to the Complaint, the ALJ was required to issue an initial decision assessing the CMP without further proceedings.
 Instead, the ALJ ultimately dismissed the Complaint with prejudice based on his findings that CTP did not provide adequate proof of service of the Complaint on Respondent and failed to submit a motion for issuance of a default judgment, after being instructed by the ALJ to do both.

 For the reasons explained below, we conclude that the ALJ did not exceed his authority by requiring that CTP establish that the Complaint was properly served or by requiring CTP to move for default judgment.
-However, we further conclude that the ALJ abused his discretion in dismissing the Complaint with prejudice because we find that the sanction was not reasonably related to the conduct for which it was imposed.
+However, we also conclude that the ALJ erred in finding that to establish proper service of the Complaint, CTP must show the relationship to Respondent of the individual who signed for the Complaint and, if Respondent was a corporation, that this individual was an officer or a managing or general agent of Respondent.
+We further conclude that the ALJ abused his discretion in dismissing the Complaint with prejudice because we find that the sanction was not reasonably related to the conduct for which it was imposed.
 Accordingly, we reverse the dismissal and remand to the ALJ for further proceedings.